Jean Denton, Baroness Denton of Wakefield

 Jean Denton, Baroness Denton of Wakefield, CBE (29 December 1935 – 5 February 2001) was a British businesswoman, racing driver and Conservative Party politician.

-Life
+Background

-Jean Moss was born in 1935, the daughter of Charles and Kathleen Moss (born Tuke), in Wakefield in Yorkshire.
+Jean Moss was born in Wakefield on 1935, the daughter of Charles and Kathleen Moss (born Tuke).
 Her father worked at a hospital and her mother was a school cook.
 When she was 8 she represented Yorkshire in a child's version of the radio programme Round Britain Quiz.
 Moss attended Rothwell Grammar School near Leeds.
-When she was fourteen she had to take bed rest for a year to cure a kidney infection, despite this she won a scholarship as head girl to attend the London School of Economics.
+When she was fourteen she had to take bed rest for a year to cure a kidney infection, despite this she became head girl and won a scholarship to attend the London School of Economics.
 She gained a BSc in Economics in 1958.
 Having earned her Economics degree she joined the marketing department of the consumer company Procter & Gamble.